xsandr/Finder/README.md

 Finder
 ======
-Sublime text 3 plugin, to make handy shortcut for "Where" field in search panel.
+Sublime text 3 plugin, that can make handy shortcuts for "Where" field in search panel.

 *Usage:*

-You could set this key binding:
+You can declare shortcut like:

 ```
 {